Festival and culture grants in Georgina

-Applicants must submit a completed application, along with relevant supporting documentation to Jamie-Lee Warner in the Economic Development and Tourism Office.
-In order to take full advantage of collaborative marketing efforts and the time required to schedule the matter for Council’s consideration, applications should be submitted six (6) months prior to the event date.
-The applications will be reviewed by the Economic Development Committee (EDC) at three intake periods (February 1, May 1 and September 1).
+Applicants must submit a completed online application, along with relevant supporting documentation to Jamie-Lee Warner in the Economic Development and Tourism Office.
+In order to take full advantage of collaborative marketing efforts, applications must be submitted four (4) months prior to the event date.
+The applications will be evaluated by the Economic Development Committee (EDC) at four (4) intake periods (February 1, March 1, April 1 and October 1).

 When can I submit an application?

 Applications must be submitted one week prior to an intake period deadline for administrative processing and no less than 120 days prior to the event date.
 Applicants must contact Jamie-Lee Warner at 905-476-4301 ext.
 2298 or at firstname.lastname@example.org